cockroachdb/docs/v2.1/admin-ui-access-and-navigate.md

 ## Access the Admin UI

-For insecure clusters, any user can access and view the Admin UI.
+For insecure clusters, anyone can access and view the Admin UI.
 For secure clusters, only authorized users can [access and view the Admin UI](#accessing-the-admin-ui-for-a-secure-cluster).

 You can access the Admin UI from any node in the cluster.